acloudmovingby/graphit/README.md

 ## Introduction

 ### Basic usage: the DOT format
-Run `graphit` on a simple Scala file as follows:
+Let's say we've set up `graphit` on the command line (instructions below) and we run `graphit` on the Scala file `example1.scala` as follows:
 ```sh
 graphit example1.scala
 ```